 Usually, true facet joint pain experienced while bending will be tolerable and some cases surely fall into the realm of “normal age-related” aches and pains.
 However, some patients will experience more severe pain through focal ranges of motion in particular spinal segments, as well as the possibility of restricted movement or even total inability to mechanically mobilize a joint past a stop point.

-Severe and Widespread Facet Joint Pain Bending
+Severe and Widespread Spinal Joint Pain Bending

 Virtually all of the cases of severe and regional pain that we see do not make sense as facet syndrome diagnoses.
 However, patients come to us with exactly that diagnosis and it amazes us how many doctors would make such a verdict with such little evidence pointing to the facet joints as the causative process for pain.
 Most of these patients experience obvious muscular pain, often quite a distance off the center spine.
 The pain often travels up and down, which is particularly illogical for a facet joint diagnosis involving only one or two degenerated levels.